Alfheim-Software/Alfheim-Software.github.io/docs/alfheim_development_document.md

 ## ASPL

-This software is Copyright (c) 2023 Alfheim Software and Contributors.
+This software and accompanying Documentation and Files (Source Code) are Copyright (c) 2023 Alfheim Software and Contributors.
 All right reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: